 We already have experience syncing with CloudKit so the libraries were similar.
 Syncing is fast and easy for the kind of data we store

 But what of security you say?
 It's the cloud, surely it isn't secure

-First, all of the above happens on your devices, before we ever sync anything to Apple's end.
+First, all of the above happens on your devices, before we ever store it on the device, much less sync anything to Apple's end.
 Second, communication with iCloud happen's exclusively over https, using Apple's own libraries.
 Third, all Annals data is stored in your private database, and is encrypted on their servers using your account's keys.

 For more information on iCloud security, see Apple's white paper